arve0/master/thesis.md

 </root>
 ```

-The XML-file might be nested with several childen and parents, but code blocks
+The XML-file might be nested with several childen and parents, but [@lst:xml]
-[@lst:xml] holds for illustration purposes.
-XPath for the first child in
+holds for illustration purposes.
+XPath for the first child in parent will be
-parent will be `./parent/child[@attribute="val1"]`.
-Here `.` is the root,
+`./parent/child[@attribute="val1"]`.
+Here `.` is the root, `/` defines path (or
-`/` defines path (or nesting if you like) and `[@attribute="val"]` defines
+nesting if you like) and `[@attribute="val"]` defines that the attribute named
-that the attribute named `attr` should be of value `val1`.
-This XPath will
+`attr` should be of value `val1`.
+This XPath will find only the first child of
-find only the first child of the first parent, but if other childs with same
+the first parent, but if other childs with same path also had an attribute
-path also had an attribute named `attr` with the value `val1`, the XPath
+named `attr` with the value `val1`, the XPath would have found them also.
+E.g.,
-would have found them also.
-E.g., `./parent/child` will find all children.
+`./parent/child` will find all children.
+Code block \ref{lst:pythonxml} show
-[@Lst:pythonxml] show how one would read properties in the
-XML-file from [@lst:xml].
+how one would read properties in the XML-file from [@lst:xml].

 Listing: Accessing XML properties with the Python build-in module xml.etree.